pupenasan/hmi/citect/opcdaclient.md

 - The delimeter “!”
 - The letter C or D, as follows:

-<Tag Name>!C - The tag value returned will be the cache value at the time of the read.
+`<Tag Name>!C` - The tag value returned will be the cache value at the time of the read.

-<Tag Name>!D - A refresh of the tag value is forced before it is returned.
+`<Tag Name>!D` - A refresh of the tag value is forced before it is returned.

 **Examples:**

-- Tag1!**D** - Forces a refresh of Tag1 before the value is returned.
+- `Tag1!D` - Forces a refresh of Tag1 before the value is returned.
-- Tag!**C** - The last known cache value of Tag2 is returned.
+- `Tag!C` - The last known cache value of Tag2 is returned.

 When the tag qualifiers C and D are used with other OPC qualifiers (see       [Timestamp and quality support](mk:@MSITStore:C:\Program Files (x86)\AVEVA\Citect SCADA 2018 R2\Bin\OPC.chm::/OPC_timestamp_and_quality_support.htm)), they must appear last.